GoogleCloudPlatform/simple-anthos-installer/README.md

 - Clean Upgrade and Uninstall of ASM is not supported as the asm install scripts do not support this yet.
 See https://github.com/GoogleCloudPlatform/anthos-service-mesh-packages/issues/480
 - Install of ASM is not supported for non GKE clusters.
+- There are some Cloud Build scripts, you read the instructions [here](README-CloudBuild.md)

 # Support